Paper vs digital environmental impact

 Overall the greenest option would be cutting down on shopping and visiting your local library where you can read paper books, magazines, and newspapers to your heart’s content and use an electronic device to read many digital items, too.

-To enable homes to recycle in an ethical way, STE waste now offer a FREE computer recycling drop off service for: Recycling old laptops, PC's, Apple computers, monitor screens, batteries, mobile phones and confidential shredding service for central, south Manchester and Cheshire.
+To enable homes to recycle in an ethical way, STE Waste Management now offer a FREE computer recycling drop off service for: Recycling old laptops, PC's, Apple computers, monitor screens, batteries, mobile phones and confidential shredding service for central, south Manchester and Cheshire.

 Source: Green Groundswell